 Identify a potential range, storage location, and source for archery equipment.
 A safe archery range can be setup either inside (such as in a gym) or outside on a large field depending on the surroundings.
 A secure and dry space is needed to store the archery equipment.
 Approximately 7’x7′ is needed.
 You can learn more about range setup and storage in our Program Guidelines and in our online instructor training.
 If range or storage space cannot be secured on campus, then your team may want to reach out to local public ranges or archery shops as alternate places for practices and games.
 These off-campus sites must meet OAS Program Guidelines.

 All archery equipment used in the OAS program must follow the rules outlined in our League Handbook.
 Schools may use equipment that they already own.
 If they do not have equipment already then they can look into purchasing or renting from local shops.
 Students may also use personal equipment, again as long as it follows the league rules.
 OAS also has special discounts with Lancaster Archery Supply for archers and schools wanting to purchase equipment.
-Lastly, ESDF equipment loans can be applied for and will be evaluated based on need (part 2 of the New School Application in STEP 3).

 STEP 3 – Apply!